tannertechnology/PythonVSA/README.md

 Installation/First Run:

 Auth:

 You will have to auth with kaseya on first run.
-Make sure you have a domain or ip pointing at the machine running this library and have opened a port specified in VSA_API.ini as listen_port.
-Set the redirect_uri to http://yourip:port/ and set the same in Kaseya
+To do this copy sample_config.ini to config.ini and fill it.

+When you launch VSA_Auth.py it will email a link to you, click the link and authorize access.
+It will redirect you to localhost, copy the entire resulting URL into an email reply and reply to the initial email.
+Do not include a greeting or signature.

 Notes: